qdrant/landing_page/qdrant-landing/content/documentation/tutorials/hybrid-search-fastembed.md

     ...
 ```

-You have now created a class for neural search queries.
+You have now created a class for hybrid search queries.
 Now wrap it up into a service.

 ## Deploy the search with FastAPI